 Taking Control of Your Life

 Your father or mother's parenting technique might have had a damaging effect on your life or personality.
 However, as an adult it is important that you recover and reestablish control over your own life.
-Every person's struggles and weakness are unique, but you will benefit from the following -
+Every person's struggles and weakness are unique, but you will benefit from the given points -

 Stop People Pleasing